Karce/gupaxtk/IDEAS.md

 The algorithm would still check the estimation made by the p2pool instance of Gupaxx and warn the user if it seems there is too much difference between the data of the stratum server and the one of p2pool.
 It could prevent the user to forget to configure a miner to the stratum p2pool.
 Could also be an option in advanced tab of XvB warning the user that he should point all his miners to the p2pool instance of Gupaxx to take them into account.
 It can be a checkbox into advanced option of XvB to use the stratum data.
+### Automatic sending of funds
+A way to automatically send funds of mining to a wallet address or multiple wallet addresses by setting a minimum amount and % with time frequency or setting a fixed amount and priority.
+### Wait for sync to start of xmrig
+If p2pool/node is not yet synced, xmrig can slower them and mine for nothing if it start at the same time.
+We don't want to prevent the user to start xmrig without p2pool, so xmrig could start later only if p2pool is auto started.
+### Systray icon
+Enable a way to put Gupaxx in background, managing it with a systray icon.
+### Auto-Launch
+Option to launch Gupaxx at startup
 ### Manually set HR for XvB algo
 Done by [Sina](https://github.com/mostafaei2002) [PR](https://github.com/Cyrix126/gupaxx/pull/11)
 An advanced tab on XvB tab with multiple tools to set the HR manually.